KPrzeczek/Programming-Exercises/README.md

 Actually, more like a component architecture.
 The system part was merged with the components so its more like Entity Component..s.
 I did this for 2 reasons:
 * Because C# is more object-oriented rather than data-oriented
 * The actual reason, I have no idea how to actually program and this was just easier.

+## LearnOpenGL
+Self explanitory, followed the amazing LearnOpenGL tutorials and made a basic 3D renderer where you can fly around with a camera.